 The decay rate of the energy --- and of some point-wise estimates that we derive --- has been conjectured to be optimal in \cite{HodPiran1}, in the limit when the asymptotic charge tends to zero, c.f.\ section \ref{conjecture}.
 Other point-wise estimates, notably along the black hole event horizon, are however not sharp in that sense.

 In the case of an uncharged scalar field $q_0=0$ (namely the wave equation on sub-extremal black holes), it is well-known that the long term asymptotics are governed by the so-called Price's law, first put forth heuristically by Price in \cite{Pricepaper} and later proved in \cite{Newrp}, \cite{Latetime}, \cite{PriceLaw}, \cite{Schlag}, \cite{Tataru2}, \cite{Tataru}.
-Generic solutions then decay in time at an universal inverse polynomial decay rate, in the sense that this rate does not depend on any physical parameter or on the initial data.
-This is in contrast to our charged case $q_0 \neq 0$ where the optimal decay rate is conjectured to be \textbf{slower} and moreover depending on the charge in the Maxwell equation, itself determined by the data.
+Generic solutions then decay in time at an universal inverse polynomial decay rate, in the sense that this rate does not depend on physical parameters or on the initial data.
+In contrast, the optimal decay rate for our charged case $q_0 \neq 0$ is conjectured to be \textbf{slower} and depending on the charge in the Maxwell equation, itself determined by the data.

-Roughly, this can be explained by the fact that in the uncharged case $q_0=0$, the equation effectively looks like the wave equation on Minkowski space in the presence of a potential decaying like $r^{-3}$.
+Roughly, this can be explained by the fact that in the uncharged case $q_0=0$, the equation effectively looks like the wave equation on Minkowski space in the presence of a potential decaying like $r^{-3}$, see section \ref{conjecture}.

 This decay of the potential-like term is somehow more ``forgiving'' than in the charged case $q_0 \neq 0$.
 In the latter case, the equation becomes similar to the wave equation in the presence of a potential decaying like $r^{-2}$.
 As explained beautifully in pages 7 and 8 of \cite{LindbladKG}, while the system is sub-critical with respect to the conserved energy in dimensions (3+1), the new term coming from the charge induces a form of criticality with respect to decay at space-like infinity, i.e.\ a criticality with respect to $r$ weights.